. Travel by the small back roads and off-roads only.

 – Licensed and Professional tour leader with good English

 – Helmets, rain ponchos, bag covers (if needed)

-– 2 night x accommodations: standard hotel, home stay (all are twin / double / private rooms)
+– 2 nights x standard hotel, home stay (twin / double / private rooms)

 – Company tax

 – Personal foods, drink, Insurances, and any other extra requirements

 – Petrol, any Damage Costs of clients’ motorbikes during the tour

 – Support vehicle for luggage

 – Upgrade to the 3* – 4* hotels / resorts: plus about US$ 30 – US$ 100 / per night / per room (depend on the seasons)